noahdixon/toystore/docs/CmdLineArgs.md

   and defaults to 10 if not specified.
 - `-te` or `-test` flag instructs the service to run in testing mode, meaning it will output information about the data it is sending.
-- `-fs <frontend address>` or `-frontendServer <frontend address>` specifies the hostname of the Frontend Service and defaults to localhost if not specified.
+- `-fs <gateway address>` or `-gatewayServer <gateway address>` specifies the hostname of the gateway Service and defaults to localhost if not specified.
-- `-fp <frontend port>` or `-frontendPort <frontend port>` specifies the port of the Frontend Service and defaults to 1764 if not specified.
+- `-fp <gateway port>` or `-gatewayPort <gateway port>` specifies the port of the gateway Service and defaults to 1764 if not specified.
-- `-ec` or `-enableCache` flag enables caching, which instructs the service to send cache invalidation requests to the Frontend Service when stock is changed.
-This should always be passed if caching is enabled at the Frontend Service (if the cache size at the Frontend Service is set larger than 0).
+- `-ec` or `-enableCache` flag enables caching, which instructs the service to send cache invalidation requests to the gateway Service when stock is changed.
+This should always be passed if caching is enabled at the gateway Service (if the cache size at the gateway Service is set larger than 0).

 ### Order Service